List of all-time NFL win–loss records

 Following the regular season, teams that won their respective divisions, in addition to three wild card teams determined by a conference's next best three teams—regardless of division—qualify for the league's postseason, called the playoffs.
 (Note: These parameters to qualify for the NFL playoffs have been in place since the 2020 NFL season.)
 Ties cannot occur in the playoffs.
-The Cowboys have played in the most playoff games (67), through the end of 2023–24 NFL Conference Championship games.
-The Patriots have the highest playoff win–loss percentage, with a 37–22 record, as of the end of the same round.
-The San Francisco 49ers have the most post-season victories (39) in NFL playoff history, while the Minnesota Vikings have the most playoff losses (32).
-The Detroit Lions and Los Angeles Chargers both share the lowest playoff win–loss percentage of all-time, respectively holding records of 9–15 and 12–20.
-The Houston Texans have the fewest games played (12), wins (5), and losses (7) in NFL playoff history.
+The Cowboys have played in the most playoff games (67), through the 2025–26 NFL playoffs.
+The Patriots have the highest playoff win–loss percentage, with a 40–23 record, as of the end of LX.
+The San Francisco 49ers and New England Patriots have the most post-season victories (40) in NFL playoff history, while the Minnesota Vikings have the most playoff losses (32).
+The Los Angeles Chargers have the lowest playoff win–loss percentage of all-time, respectively holding a record of 12–21.
+The Houston Texans have the fewest games played (16), wins (7), and losses (9) in NFL playoff history.

 The NFL officially counts and includes the statistical records logged by teams that played in the American Football League (AFL) and All-America Football Conference (AAFC).
 AFL statistics were incorporated upon the AFL–NFL merger in 1970; meanwhile, though the AAFC merged into the NFL in 1950, the NFL did not begin incorporating AAFC statistics and history into its own record books until April 1, 2025.

 Regular season

-Donald Driver, who appeared in 127 of the Green Bay Packers' 811 wins, the most of any franchise in NFL history.
+Donald Driver, who appeared in 127 of the Green Bay Packers' 819 wins, the most of any franchise in NFL history.

-Players of the Tampa Bay Buccaneers, who have the lowest win–loss percentage (.410) in the NFL regular season.
+Players of the Tampa Bay Buccaneers, who have the lowest win–loss percentage (.412) in the NFL regular season.

-The following is a listing of all 32 current National Football League (NFL) teams ranked by their regular season win–loss record percentage, accurate as of the end of week 18 of the 2024 NFL season.
+The following is a listing of all 32 current National Football League (NFL) teams ranked by their regular season win–loss record percentage, accurate as of the end of the 2025 NFL season.